danielfrg/adsctl/README.md

 Requirements:

-- All the requirements to use the Google Ads API including Ads Developer Token and OAuth2 credentials
+- All the requirements to use the Google Ads API including a Developer Token and OAuth2 credentials
 - See [Google Ads API Quickstart](https://developers.google.com/google-ads/api/docs/first-call/overview) for more details.

+### Configuration

 This project manages it's own configuration files.
 To create the configuration file run: